ninest/NSR/README.md

 - To add a new article, visit [nsr.now.sh/add](https://national-service.now.sh/add)
 - To edit or add more information to an exisitng article, go to the specified article then click on the **Edit** button

+## 🌴 Related

+- ninest/enlist: An API to get Singapore's public holidays and enlistment dates

 ## 📜 License
 MIT